mainmatter/mainmatter.com/_posts/2014-04-24-embersimpleauth-needs-a-logo.md

 ---
-title: "Ember.SimpleAuth needs a logo!"
+title: 'Ember.SimpleAuth needs a logo!'
-author: "Marco Otte-Witte"
+author: 'Marco Otte-Witte'
 github: marcoow
 twitter: marcoow
-bio: "Founding Director of simplabs, author of Ember Simple Auth"
+bio: 'Founding Director of simplabs, author of Ember Simple Auth'
-description: "Marco Otte-Witte posts a request for the community to contribute a logo to Ember.SimpleAuth."
+description: 'Marco Otte-Witte posts a request for the community to contribute a logo to Ember.SimpleAuth.'
 topic: ember
 ---